By Green Dog Pet Supply

 When shopping for commercial foods:

-There is an organic food on the market that we’re bringing in called Tender and True.
-It used to be sold only at Whole Foods, but now has expanded into the independent pet store market, and it’s both meat forward and reasonably priced!
-They use organic or antibiotic free certified human meats and MSC certified fish.
-There are some other companies that have an eye on sustainability, like Open Farm Pet Foods, that has sustainability in mind with everything they source.
-They’re the first food to use entirely Certified Humane meats.
+Look for foods that use Certified Humane meats.
 Factory farming methods are not only inhumane, but they create massive amounts of waste.
+Open Farm kibble was the first dry diet on the market to use entirely certified humanely raised meats.
 Their fish species are rotated frequently depending on the health of the fisheries, so frequently that they print the species they’re using near the date code as it changes.
 They also will take your bags back for recycling and turn them into things like toothbrushes.
-Champion Pet foods (Orijen and Acana) are also using only sustainably caught wild fish and they source their other ingredients from smaller independent farms and avoid GMO ingredients.
+Answers Pet Food uses certified humane, organically fed meats and organic fruits and veggies.
 Tiki Cat is another brand that chooses more sustainable populations of fish and less destructive fishing methods.
+Farmina Pet Food sources ingredients from Europe, so are guaranteed to be GMO free and not factory farmed at this point.
 Ask questions of the company you like – are they using farmed fish?
 Definitely avoid this!
 Are they sourcing antibiotic/hormone free meats?
-Cage Free chickens?
+Cage Free chickens that have space to move or eve n access to the outdoors?
+Are pigs able to move freely and express natural behaviors?
 Are they making an attempt at avoiding GMOs?
 Small changes in sourcing can add up, and simply asking a company these questions can create awareness on their part that their customers are looking for more sustainable options.

 Making your pet’s food at home allows you to control the quality and sourcing for all of your ingredients, but make sure you do it right!
 Here are our favorite resources to help you make food at home that’s safe and balanced.
 Dogs: http://www.dogaware.com/diet/homemade.html Cats: http://catinfo.org/?link=makingcatfood